HL7/phd/input/pagecontent/ProfileConsumers.md

     }

 #### Regulation Status
 The Regulation status is a set of states where only one state is defined.
 Regulation Status is used to indicate which regulation body the PHD is regulated by.
 At the moment, the single defined state is assumed to be FDA.
-All market devices that currently report a regulated state are FDA regulated
+All market devices that currently report a regulated state are FDA regulated.

 The property is indicated by the Device.property.type.coding.code having the ASN1ToHL7 code "532354.x" where the only currently defined entry is x=0.
 The value is a valueCode which can have a value "Y" or "N".
 The twist here is that the state has been defined in the negative. ***Thus a code value of "N" means regulated.***  Note that since this is a state, the PHG is required to report both the "Y" and "N" values *if* the PHD reports a regulation status.

 An example of an entry for an FDA regulated device is shown below:

-{% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON ELIDE:property[1] %}
+{% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON BASE:property.where(type.coding.code='532354.0') ELIDE:type|valueCode %}

 #### Continua Certified PHD Interfaces
 This property is a list of codes that indicate which specializations and transports the PHD has been (self-)certified for.
 Note there is a difference between 'support' and 'certified' support.
 The Device.specialization entries indicate what the PHD supports.
 Certified means the PHD has been independently placed through a set of extensive tests for the specialization and the transport over which the specialization operates.
 In the past, the Continua organisation certified PHDs for compliance to its guidelines that referenced this IG.